snabbco/snabb/README.md

 Requirements: Needs [LuaJIT 2.0.2](http://www.luajit.org/) or later.

 The code does not currently support the main Lua implementation, only LuaJIT.

+It now runs again with [luaffi](https://github.com/jmckaskill/luaffi) under standard Lua but fails many tests and crashes.
+I am working to fix this, currently with Lua 5.2.

-It used to support [luaffi](https://github.com/jmckaskill/luaffi) but this has not kept up with LuaJIT ffi features.
-At some point I intend to support Lua directly, probably after the API has stabilised.
+At some point soon I intend to support Lua directly, without luaffi, for maximum portability.

 On Linux ARM (soft or hard float), x86, AMD64 and PPC architectures are supported; MIPS support will be completed soon.
 Either glibc/eglibc, [Musl libc](http://www.musl-libc.org/) or uClibc should work on Linux.
 Note that uClibc has had little testing.
 For full testing (as root) a recent kernel is recommended, eg Linux 3.5 or Ubuntu 12.04 is fine, as we use many recent features such as network namespaces to test thoroughly.